TempEst2¶

 In addition to the GEE data retrieval script, there is a utility script

-, for generating lists of coordinates in
+in Python, points_above.py, for generating lists of coordinates in

 the correct format, evenly-spaced above given target site(s) - this is